- Business and Employment

 Happy Customers are the backbone of your business.

 No firm or company, even a small one, can have complete control on products and services it offers.
-In these days of mass communication, the public you deal with grows larger and larger, which is, in itself good for your business.
-Large numbers foster growth, and that means you get more good customers . . . . .and also more of the difficult ones as well.
+In these days of mass communication, the public you deal with grows larger and larger, which is in itself, good for your business.
+Large numbers foster growth, and that means you get more good customers . . . . .and also more of the hard-to-please ones as well.